+61 2 9905 0133

 7/27 Dale Street Brookvale 2100 SYDNEY NSW, AUSTRALIA

 Toxocariasis comes in two forms, visceral larva migrans and ocular larva migrans.
 The relatively rare visceral form causes swelling of the body's organs and central nervous system.
-The ocular form is an eye disease which can lead to blindness - one of the parasites enters the eye and causes inflammation and scarring on the retina, possibly leading to permanent vision impairment.
+The ocular form is an eye disease which can lead to blindness - parasites enter the eye and causes inflammation and scarring on the retina, possibly leading to permanent vision impairment.

-Fresh fecal matter is not infective, as the toxocara eggs require 2-5 weeks maturation in soil to beome infectious.
-In this regard the high level of environmental contamination is matter of some concern, with up to 24% of soil samples from public places in Northa America and Europe containing Toxocara eggs.
+Fresh faecal matter is not infective, as the Toxocara eggs require 2-5 weeks maturation in soil to become infectious.
+In this regard, the high level of environmental contamination is a matter of some concern, with up to 24% of soil samples from public places in North America and Europe containing Toxocara eggs.

-The Cellabs Toxocara CELISA is designed to detect and measure antibodies to Toxocara canis excretory-secretory (ES) antigen produced during infection in humans.
-Such antibodies occur soon after infection and rise to high levels.
+The Cellabs Toxocara CELISA is designed to detect antibodies to Toxocara canis excretory-secretory (ES) antigen, produced during infection in humans.
+Such antibodies occur soon after infection and rise to detectable levels.